BerkeleyLearnVerify/Scenic/docs/new.rst

 Minor new features:

-	* Added a :ref:`minimum distance from` operator to compute the minimum distance between the occupied space of two objects.
+	* Added a :ref:`minimum distance from` operator which computes the minimum distance between the occupied space of two objects.

 Scenic 3.1.1
 ------------